-In this part, we'll show you how to: 1.
-Boot PC from the cloned SSD; 2.
-Manage old M.2 SSD.
+- 1. Boot PC from the cloned SSD;

 If the M.2 SSD that you cloned is an OS disk and you forgot to set it as a boot drive, you'll encounter a cloned SSD won't boot issue.

 Step 1.
-Replace the old M.2 SSD and install the cloned new M.2 SSD to your PC.
+Install the cloned new M.2 SSD to your PC.

 Step 2.
 Restart PC and press F2/F8/F11 or Del to enter BIOS.

-Step 2.
-Go to the Boot menu, change the boot order, and set the new M.2 SSD as the boot drive.
+Step 3.
+Go to the Boot menu, change the boot menu, set the new M.2 SSD as the boot drive.

-After booting up PC from the new M.2 SSD, you can now follow the tips here to manage your old M.2 SSD:
+Once the computer boots up, you can now follow the tips here to manage your old M.2 SSD:

-- If your computer has one slot, you can connect the old M.2 SSD as an external disk, cleaning all old data.
-You can either choose to sell it or use it as an external data drive.
+- If your computer has one slot, you can connect the old M.2 SSD as an external disk, wipe disk data to sell it, or use it as an external data drive.

 - If your PC has two slots, you can delete all existing data and use it as a second data drive on your computer now.

 📖You may be interested: How to Partition SSD.

 So, that's it.
-The whole process of cloning M.2 to large M.2 SSD steps are all presented on this page.
+The whole process of cloning M.2 to a large M.2 SSD is all presented on this page.
 Three important things that you should remember:

-- 1. Purchase a right SSD and install it correctly to PC.
+- 1. Purchase the right SSD and install it correctly to the PC.